Jerk-limited Real-time Trajectory Generation with Arbitrary Target States: Introduction

 Modern robots are supposed to operate in and manipulate their unknown and non-deterministic environments.
 It is therefore not sufficient to plan actions beforehand; instead robots need to be able to react to novel sensor input on the fly.
 Then, a new trajectory needs to be generated in a real-time manner, allowing the robot to adapt the task execution within the scope of its dynamical resources.
 The trajectory representation is particularly important, as it serves as an interface between the (more abstract) task planning and (lower level) motion planning.
 A common representation is \textit{waypoint-based}: The task execution is given as a single or list of waypoints with defined kinematic state.
 Then, \acf{OTG} will calculate a trajectory to the new waypoint target considering the robots constraints.
 Commonly, second-order (namely velocity and acceleration) constraints take the dynamical resources into account.
 However, third-order constraints (an additional jerk limit) are desirable to reduce mechanical stress, wear and tear, and the robots overall cost over lifetime.
 In fact, we find that modern industrial robots, e.g. by Franka Emika, monitor the jerk in the internal controller and terminate in case of acceleration discontinuities. \\

 In this work, we propose a novel algorithm for \ac{OTG} named \textit{Ruckig} that is significantly simpler than related approaches.
-In particular, this enables three contributions to the field of \ac{OTG}: First, target waypoints can be defined not only by their position and velocity, but by their \textit{complete} kinematic state including acceleration.
+While \textit{guaranteeing} a solution even for systems with multiple \acp{DoF}, Ruckig enables three contributions to the field of \ac{OTG}: First, target waypoints can be defined not only by their position and velocity, but by their \textit{complete} kinematic state including acceleration.
 This improves the practical usability of \ac{OTG} in dynamic tasks.
 Second, Ruckig is the first open-source and freely available \ac{OTG} implementation with constrained jerk.
 Third, this work introduces directional velocity and acceleration limits.
 This makes it easier to exploit the full dynamic capabilities of the robot.
 Moreover, we argue that this is useful for human robot interaction: To ensure human safety, a velocity limit \textit{towards} the human needs to be met, while simultaneously moving away from the human to avoid possible contact. \\

 In the following paper, we formalize the problem of waypoint-based \ac{OTG}, derive the proposed algorithm and share details about the implementation.
 We evaluate the robustness and real-time performance on a set of randomly generated trajectories.
 Finally, we show real-world applications highlighting the proposed contributions.